in the Carolinas

 Janae Davis, a CISA graduate student researcher, shares details about her Master's thesis work in this video produced for Congaree National Park.

-Please join the Southeast & Caribbean Climate Community of Practice for a webinar on Monday, March 23, 2015 at 2:00 p.m.
-EST to hear how communities have increased their climate resilience through FEMA's CRS program.
-Read More.
+The Southeast & Caribbean Climate Community of Practice hosted a webinar on March 23, 2015 to share how communities have increased their climate resilience through FEMA's CRS program.
+View webinar slides.

 The Carolinas Integrated Sciences and Assessments (CISA) works with a variety of stakeholders across North Carolina and South Carolina to incorporate climate information into water and coastal management and related decision-making processes.
 Efforts include working with decision makers on improving their adaptation to drought, linking climate variability to watershed/landuse planning, coastal adaptation planning, and characterizing climate vulnerability in the region.
 The program is supported by NOAA's Regional Integrated Sciences and Assessments (RISA) program.